 Security over real estate assets held by the project company

 To the extent that the project company owns any real estate assets (e.g., the plots of land where the project is located), lenders may want to take a lien over them.
-While liens, such as mortgages, over real property are available in most jurisdictions, such security interests usually lead to significant costs (e.g. stamp duty) and therefore, as explained in Section III.i (Costs and taxes), lenders may be willing to relinquish such security depending on the remaining security package and the nature of the project.
+While liens over real property, such as mortgages, are available in most jurisdictions, such security interests usually lead to significant costs (e.g. stamp duty) and therefore, as explained in Section III.i (Costs and taxes), lenders may be willing to relinquish such security depending on the remaining security package and the nature of the project.
 Furthermore, project companies usually have lease agreements or other types of right of use over the relevant plots of land rather than acquiring them to reduce costs and minimise the risk assumed should financing for the project not be closed.

 Security over amounts standing to the credit of certain bank accounts